raorao/duff.js/README.md

       widgetIds: ['1','2','5','4'],
       gadgets: [
         { name: 'bar', use: 'gadgetizing' },
-        { name: 'baz', use: 'ungadgeting'}
+        { name: 'baz', use: 'ungadgeting', bar: [1,2,3] }
       ]
     }

-  check = duff(oldObj,newObj)
+  check = duff(oldObj,newObj,{errors: true})

   check.errors ==
     [
-    "Expected target object [widgetIds][2] to equal 3.
-Instead, it was set to 5.", "Expected target object [widgetIds] to have three elements.
-Instead, it had 4.", "Expected target object [gadgets][0][use] to equal 'gadgeting'.
-Instead, it was set to 'gadgetizing'.", "Expected target object to have key [type]."
+      'Expected target object to have key "type".
+No such key was found.', 'Expected target object ["widgetIds"] to not have key "3".', 'Expected target object ["widgetIds"]["2"] to equal "3".
+Instead, it was set to "5".', 'Expected target object ["gadgets"]["0"]["use"] to equal "gadgeting".
+Instead, it was set to "gadgetizing".', 'Expected target object ["gadgets"]["1"] to not have key "bar".'
     ]

 ```